Exploring Emerging Blogging Platforms: What’s Next for Bloggers?

 — Content strategy: Formats, audience building, and repurposing

 Successful content strategy starts with matching format to platform behavior and audience attention.
-Different platforms reward different signal types: long dwell on owned sites, fast shares on micro-social channels, and repeat consumption via serialized channels.
+Each platform rewards different engagement types: longer visits on owned sites, quick shares on micro-social channels, and repeated interactions through serialized content.
 Plan formats so each piece earns attention where that channel amplifies it, then convert that attention into a durable audience through email, community, or subscriptions.

 Content Format Best Platform Type Production Effort Primary Engagement Metric Repurposing Opportunities